COMCIFS/comcifs.github.io/looping_proposal.md

 key-value pairs) by linking their category key to a one-value-per-block 'entry' category.

-In some situations, being able to loop a conventionally category is desirable.
+In some situations, being able to loop a conventionally single-row category is desirable.
 For example, structural data might be presented in both standard and alternate space group settings, meaning multiple space groups are included in the datablock.
 While such a use of CIF datanames may appear to be benign, it can easily lead to CIF-reading software silently producing incorrect results.
 The underlying reason for this is that interpretation of looped dataname values often depends on values of unlooped datanames (e.g. unit cell parameters are needed to transform fractional coordinates into distances), and more than one value for these unlooped datanames therefore leads to ambiguity.

 We here propose a mechanism that allows any dataname to appear in a multi-row loop, while protecting current software from